The next major version

-While you can indeed copy the contents of a file between your computers in Synergy 2 right now (a la clipboard sharing), you actually can't right click a file and copy the actual file.
-Seems like a no-brainer to include this feature!
-The implementation is actually more closely related to the file drag and drop feature and really doesn't share much in common with the clipboard sharing feature as most users seem to think.
-So, we'll probably implement it around the same time as when we rewrite the implementation for file drag and drop.
+While you can indeed copy the contents of a file between your computers in Synergy right now (i.e. clipboard sharing), you actually can't right click a file and copy the actual file.
+Seems like common sense to include this feature.
+Fun fact: The implementation is actually more closely related to the file drag and drop feature and really doesn't share much in common with the clipboard sharing feature as you might think.
+So, we'll likely implement it around the same time as when we rewrite the implementation for file drag and drop.

 File Drag & Drop

 In Synergy 1, for a brief time (between around 1.6 and 1.9) you could just about drag and drop files between your Windows and Mac computers.
 There were a few caveats, such as only being able to drop files to the desktop.
 Admittedly this feature was actually a prototype which then, unfortunately, fell into disrepair during the development of Synergy (to the point where it stopped working altogether).
 Our plan is to restore the drag and drop feature by fixing the bugs that stopped it working in Synergy, eventually moving on to a full rewrite to actually include Linux support and provide a more seamless feel for Mac and Windows users.

 When you have two monitors (one for each computer) which are side by side and the same size, everything works great!
 But what if the screens are different sizes, or for one of your computers the monitors are offset... that's when things get tricky.
 Right now, Synergy treats all of your monitors as one big display, which causes issues when they're in unconventional positions relative to each other.
 Our solution to this will be to show all monitors individually on the config screen, allowing you to position your screens exactly where you need them (no more screen grid).

 Setup Groups (Config Profiles)